Potential Shelter Animals Prevented

-Erin has been with SNVC for 7+ years and in the veterinary field for 12 years.
+Erin has been with SNVC since 2010 and in the veterinary field since 2005.
 She is extremely dedicated to the mission of the CAC and SNVC.
 Erin brings a sense of humor and outgoing personality to our days.
-She enjoys spending time with her husband, twin 9 year olds, and spending vacations in the NC Mountains!
+She enjoys spending her free time with her husband, twins, and toddler.
+They like working around the house and spending vacations in the NC Mountains!
 Erin is planning on expanding her education for the Veterinary field through business management.
 “SNVC has brought so much to my life!
 It’s amazing the impact and difference we are able to make.
 When you can see the difference in animal euthanasia rates and animal control intake over the years, it makes what we do so much more meaningful.
 I am very honored and excited to be able to say that I have been a part of such a wonderful and desperately needed movement within our local and surrounding communities.” - Erin

 Candi has been working in the Veterinary field for 11 years.
-She is an extremely dedicated staff member at SNVC.
+She is an extremely dedicated staff member at SNVC and has been with SNVC since 2015.
 The wellbeing of her patients is her top priority.
 When Candi is not working, she enjoys cooking and spending time with her family, which includes her cat “Blue”.
 She also enjoys being outdoors, traveling and planning events.
 “Working at SNVC has been a great experience in my veterinary career.
 We are able to assist with the over population of canines and felines, and we are also able to help those in need financially!
 It’s a win win!” - Candi

-Alyssa has been working at SNVC for 8 months.
+Alyssa has been working at SNVC since the start of 2017.
 She has always had a deep passion for all types of animals.
 Alyssa is constantly looking to broaden her knowledge and skill set in the Veterinary Field.
-In her down time, Alyssa enjoys fishing, traveling, and spending time with her Fiancé, David and her hound mix Otis.
+In her down time, Alyssa enjoys fishing, traveling, and spending time with her husband, David and her hound mix Otis.
 “Working for the Spay Neuter Clinic, I finally feel like I am making a difference in the animal community!
 I feel strongly on the issue and importance of spay and neuter.
-Every animal deserves the perfect home and that solution starts with population control”
+Every animal deserves the perfect home and that solution starts with population control.” - Alyssa